Data-driven Banking in Practice

 Data-driven approaches are ushering in a new era in the financial sector.
 Established banks should now urgently position themselves for this and capitalise on their own strengths.
 As a recent study by the University of Lucerne (German) showed, they can benefit from a vast amount of untapped potential through data-driven banking, from reducing costs and minimising risk to increasing sales.
 Using data-driven, customer-centric offerings, the approach creates new areas of revenue, improves customer loyalty, and strengthens established banks in competition with neo-banks & co.

 The data revolution is paying dividends!
-According to Accenture, digitally mature institutions achieve an average return on investment of 61 percent.
+According to recent research, a high degree of digital transformation correlates with superior performance in banking institutions.
 Furthermore, the move towards data-driven banking is helping to drive forward digital transformation and the necessary cultural change within an organisation.

 2. From Customer Management to Compliance: The Potential of Data-Driven Banking